InternationalDanceSupplies/KhaosAPI/README.md

 $khaosApiClient->getStockList($args);
 ```

 When you execute Callers you reference them in camel case.
 Not title case.
-Calling a caller will execute the <code>run</code> method within that particular class.
+Calling a Caller will execute the <code>run</code> method within that particular Class.

 Therefore...